opengisch/QField-docs/documentation/how-to/advanced-how-tos/shared-datasets.en.md

 !!!
 Workflow

-    1. Verify that a project named exactly **`shared_datasets`** exists on your QFieldCloud account or organization.
-    2. In QGIS, open your project and use the QFieldSync plugin to upload to or synchronize with QFieldCloud.
+    1. In QGIS, open your project and use the QFieldSync plugin to upload to or synchronize with QFieldCloud.
-    3. At the beginning of the synchronization process, if localized datasets are detected and the **`shared_datasets`** project exists on QFieldCloud, an **Upload missing localized dataset(s)** checkbox will appear.
+    2. At the beginning of the synchronization process, you will see a new **Upload missing localized dataset(s)** checkbox.
-    4. Ensure this option is checked.
+    3. Ensure this option is checked.
     If you hover over the checkbox, you will see the list of files that will be uploaded.
-        This checkbox is only available for users with permission to add files (Manager or Admin role) to the **`shared_datasets`** project.
+    This checkbox is only available for users with the permission to add files to the **`shared_datasets`** project.
-    5. Click on the **Perform Actions** button to proceed.
+    4. Click on the **Perform Actions** button to proceed.
-        During the upload phase, a list of the shared and regular project datasets will appear as they are being transferred to the **`shared_datasets`** cloud project.
+    During the upload phase, a list of the shared and regular project datasets will appear as they are being transferred.
+    This instructs QFieldSync to find the actual data files referenced by your Localized Data Paths and upload them to the **`shared_datasets`** cloud project.
+!!!
+Note:

+    If you want to share shared datasets with your organization account, it is necessary to *FIRST* create an empty project on QFieldCloud named shared_datasets.
+Only then will the shared data be uploaded, following the same steps as outlined above.

         !![QFieldSync Synchronization Dialog with Localized Datasets upload option enabled](../../assets/images/upload_missing_localized_datasets.png)